corda/corda-runtime-os/wiki/Group-Policy.md

-A CPI is a CPB bundled with network information.
-This network information comes in the form of a JSON file called `GroupPolicy.json`.
+A CPI is a container for network information, and optionally a CorDapp.
+The network information comes in the form of a JSON file called `GroupPolicy.json`.
 It may be created via the `corda-cli` tooling, or for members joining a group, it would be exported from the MGM.
 To understand the basic concept behind the dynamic and static network, see the  [Membership](../wiki/Membership) wiki.

 # Usages